agillis/esphome-hygrometer/README.md

 uv run ./SquarelineToEsphome/squareline_to_esphome ./esphome-hygrometer/Squareline_files/hygrometer/hydro.spj -o ./squareline_generated.yaml
 ```

 You can test your code using SDL on a PC or mac.
-Lot of info in that here https://esphome.io/components/display/sdl.html
+There is a lot of info on that here https://esphome.io/components/display/sdl.html

 ```
 cp esphome-hygrometer/SDL-SquarelineToEsphome-base.yaml .